protocol/web3-dev-team/proposals/web-remote-pinning-service.md

 <!--Briefly describe the milestones/steps/work needed for this project-->

-- Just implement & land it.
+- Audit implementation in go-ipfs (`pin remote` commands and [automatic MFS pinning policy](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#pinningremoteservices-policiesmfs))
+- Implement in an idiomatic way that feels native to JS ecosystem

 #### What does done look like?
 _What specific deliverables should completed to consider this project done?_

-- Version of js-ipfs is shipped with remote pinning API.
+- Version of js-ipfs is shipped with remote pinning API client under `pin.remote` commands.
+- App developer can enable MFS autopinning.

 ####  What does success look like?
 _Success means impact.
 How will we know we did the right thing?_